Project Name: CSX Intermodal Terminal

 The reach stacker area used a high-strength woven geotextile, three inches of aggregate base, GEOWEB GW30V6 (mid-size cell, 6-inch-deep) sections, and a two-inch wearing surface.
 The chassis parking area utilized a high-strength woven geotextile and GEOWEB GW30V6 sections with a two-inch wearing surface.
 Both areas will have minimal maintenance to maintain the surface.

 In both locations, the GEOWEB sections were anchored with ten, 18-inch long No. 4 rebar capped with Presto’s patented ATRA® Stake Clips.

 TOTAL GEOWEB-REINFORCED PROJECT:

-GEOWEB sections were placed over a high strength woven geotextile.
-Locally-available aggregate infill was used, eliminating the need to import costly fill.
+GEOWEB sections were placed over a high-strength woven geotextile.
+The locally available aggregate infill was used, eliminating the need to import costly fill.
 A two-inch wearing surface covers the top surface.

 ANCHORING OF GEOWEB SECTIONS